-Description: DPT Vaccine.
-Diphtheria is caused by the toxin (toxin=poison) producing Corynebacterium diphtheria bacterium.
-Transmission is by personal contact through droplets produced by coughing and sneezing.
-Crowding, poverty and poor access to health care are important risk factors for diphtheria.
-The typical patient with diphtheria is below 15 years of age and not fully immunized.
-Symptoms are sore throat, loss of appetite and slight fever.
-The severity varies with the site of infection and many infections are unapparent resulting in asymptomatic patients carrying and transmitting the infection for long periods.
+Description: Diphtheria is caused by the toxin (toxin=poison) producing Corynebacterium diphtheria bacterium.
+Transmission is by unapparent resulting in asymptomatic patients carrying and transmitting the infection for long periods.
 The serious forms include infections in the throat, and tonsils causing swelling that can block the airways.
 A typical membrane is formed in the throat.
-Diphtheria can also infect the skin causing painful, red swollen sores not unlike impetigo.